FreedomBen/breakout71/Readme.md

 # Changelog
 ## To do

-- wording of combo per brick *broken*
 - rename hypnosis
-- more icons
 - save global stats locally (sum of broken bricks, paddle hits, misses,)

 ## Done

-- new level : Blinky by Big Goober
+- extra life are transparent when you have 2+ balls
+- categorized the icons
-- color coded perks (green = noob friendly, red = combo with reset condition)
+- color coded the icons
+- changed the wording of perks help to be shorter
+- added tooltips on perks with full help, and a help button on mobile
+- wording of "combo per brick *broken*"
 - removed : instant_upgrade
 - nerfed : helium : now need to be level 3 to have the same effect of keeping coins up
+- new level : Blinky by Big Goober

 ## 29088680